heptarch/heptarch.github.io/drafts/will.md

 ## Back to philosophy

 So, what does this all tell us?
+Roughly, that
+- the inverse problem simulators have to solve resembles reachability;
+- under fairly reasonable assumptions, reachability is $\textsf{PSPACE}$-complete;
+- thus there are hard instances

 <!--